giansalex/DotnetConfigOverride/README.md

 Web.Override.config
 ```

-In this moment, only `appSettings` and `connectionStrings` are supported.
+In this moment, `appSettings` and `connectionStrings` are supported.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <configuration>